ysdn2018/the-next-website/src/content/work/cirket-robotics-set.md

 For most projects, I begin researching as much as I can and making sketches.
 Looking into robots and the gender gap within stem, while sketching early ideas of what the potential package could look.

 Thinking about a name for the robotics set that was both relevant and meaningful to the potential users.
-Settling on CiRKET, utilizing a part of my first name with the word “circuit,” leaving the lowercase “i” to illustrate that we changing the world with one girl at a time.
+Settling on CiRKET, utilizing a part of my first name with the word “circuit,” leaving the lowercase “i” to illustrate that we are changing the world with one girl at a time.

 Thinking about a name for the robotics set that was both relevant and meaningful to the potential users.
 Settling on CiRKET, utilizing a part of my first name with the word “circuit,” leaving the lowercase “i” to illustrate that we changing the world with one girl at a time.